 Hastings Castle is a wonder in itself.
 Only half of the castle remains as a cliff gave way making the south wall and its keep fall into the sea below.
 Today many of the original walls exist, although the castle is a ruin.
 The location of the castle affords it fantastic views.

-The museums and galleries are comprehensive – visit the aquarium, or the Smuggler’s Adventure, the Shipwreck Museum, and more.
+The museums and galleries are comprehensive – visit the aquarium, the Smuggler’s Adventure, the Shipwreck Museum and more.
 One of the chief draws along the promenade is the Jerwood Gallery, a modern art exhibition space.
-It has a busy on going calendar of events and focuses on 20th and 21st century art.
-The Jerwood Collection contains some pieces by Sir Stanley Turner, and LS Lowry, to name a few.
+It has a busy ongoing calendar of events and focuses on 20th and 21st century art.
+The Jerwood Collection contains some pieces by Sir Stanley Turner and LS Lowry, to name a few.
 The gallery also hosts temporary exhibitions.
-In the past it has showcased a selection of Lucian Freud portraits and Quentin Blake.
-Be sure to check who the lead touring artist on show is, when planning a visit to Hastings.
+In the past it has showcased a selection of Lucian Freud portraits and works by Quentin Blake.
+Be sure to check who the lead touring artist on show is when planning a visit to Hastings.

 Find your perfect holiday amongst our collection of Hasting cottages, holiday homes and self-catering accommodation above.